All Star Cricket 2020 – Mobile Cricket Game UX Design

 FTUE & Onboarding

-- Exploitative Acquisition - Exploitative acquisition people are those learners who learn by taking risks.
-They are the ones who push every button, and flip every lever.
-They want to find the risks and experience them.
+- Exploitative Acquisition - Learners who learn by taking risks.
+They push every button and flip every lever.

-- Modeling Acquisition - Modeling acquisition players, want to know how something works before they try it.
-They need to know and understand the risks and ramifications before making the attempt.
+- Modeling Acquisition - Learners who want to know how something works before they try it.

-Sentences that required higher grasp of language (eg. “Anticipate the ball”) would not work, hence we had to design a tutorial where things taught were visual and supported both types of learners, thus breaking the language barrier.
-Moreover being gamer user types, the impatience was quite high.
+Being gamer user types, the impatience was quite high.
 Hence, we decided to go with a narrative design where we were able to handhold the users longer without causing them frustration.
-And the narrative elements helped provide a greater immersion.
-This was crucial for engage-ability.
+The narrative elements helped provide greater immersion, which was crucial for engage-ability.

 Button States